tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 #### Output:
-Sum of E Field strength of all tracked EElem instances, in Volts / meter.
+Sum of E Field strength of all tracked EModel instances, in Volts / meter.
 This can be called from both host and device.

 #### Side-Effects: